vtnsi/resonaate/docs/source/reference/config_format.md

 #### InitialOrbitDeterminationConfig

-This is an optional field in `"estimation"` defining the initial orbi technique that is used if a maneuver is detected.
+This is an optional field in `"estimation"` defining the initial orbit determination technique that is used if a maneuver is detected.

 ```{rubric} Python Definition
 ```